Testing and Diagnosis

 Who should be tested?

-There are two types of hepatitis delta infections, "superinfection" and "coinfection".
+There are two types of hepatitis delta infections: "superinfection" and "coinfection."
 Superinfections can occur when someone who already has chronic hepatitis B becomes infected with hepatitis delta - these types of infections are more common, and have a 70-90% chance of resulting in a chronic infection of both hepatitis B and delta.
-Coinfections can occur when someone becomes infected with hepatitis B and delta at the same time, and have a <5% chance of resulting in chronic infections.
+Coinfections can occur when someone becomes infected with hepatitis B and delta at the same time, and have less than a 5% chance of resulting in chronic infections.
 If available, testing for the HDV Antibody IgM can help determine if someone is experiencing a new hepatitis delta infection.

-A hepatitis delta diagnosis will require two tests, the hepatitis delta antibody (Anti-HDV total) test and the hepatitis delta RNA (HDV RNA) test.
-The first step is performing the HDV antibody total (anti-HDV) test.
+A hepatitis delta diagnosis will require two tests: The hepatitis delta antibody (anti-HDV total) test and the hepatitis delta RNA (HDV RNA) test.
+The first step is performing the HDV antibody total (anti-HDV total) test.
 People who have recovered from or are currently infected with hepatitis delta will have antibodies.
 If the HDV antibody total test is positive, it should be followed by the HDV RNA (Qualitative or Quantitative) test to confirm an active infection.
 If this test is negative, a current infection is unlikely.